 Nickson offers a variety of slim fitted shirts all made with 100% cotton and quick iron fabrics.

-Fitted (or tailored) shirts are very similar to slim fit shirts but offer a few crucial differences.
-Firstly, fitted shirts are slightly more tapered than slim, and are designed to curve towards the waist.
+Tailored fit shirts are very similar to slim fit shirts but offer a few crucial differences.
+Firstly, tailored fit shirts are slightly more tapered than slim, and are designed to curve towards the waist.
 They are designed to have more in common with that a tailor would fit, hence the name.

 The flip side of offering a tailored fit is that they aren’t specifically measured for one specific person, therefore will always offer some degree of mismeasurement.